PratikMahajan50/ImageAndVideoSteganography/README.md

 </p>

 In this project, rather than storing the bits in the continuous manner, I have created an algorithm that will store the values in some pattern and generate a key which can be used to decode the message back.
 Algorithm is explained below.
+So far I have completely implemented the Image steganography part using C++ along with the OpenCV library.
+The video steganography is yet to be implemented.
 ## Algorithm to hide the data in image

 1. Find out the occurences of all the color codes(0-255) for each color channel(BGR) by scanning through all the pixels of the image and store their frequency in an array(count[3][255]).